-“We do not inherit the Earth from our parents, we borrow it from our children” (attributed to Saint-Exupéry).
-This awareness should be what drives how people behave towards the Earth.
-Virbac understands this well.
+“We do not inherit the Earth from our ancestors; we borrow it from our children” (attributed to Saint-Exupéry).
+This awareness should be the driving force behind the actions of humans on Earth.
+We understand this well.

-Making our development sustainable is a natural process, for several reasons.
-We are a group whose capital is controlled by one family, that of its founder, Dr Pierre-Richard Dick, whose profoundly human values have left their mark on the company and remain the foundation on which the company’s strategy has been built.
+Making our development sustainable is a natural process for several reasons.
+The majority of our Group’s capital is controlled by one family, that of its founder, Dr. Pierre-Richard Dick, whose profoundly human values have left their mark on the company and remain the foundation on which the company’s strategy has been built.

-As with many family businesses, the ability to plan for the long-term and act accordingly is part of our genetic capital.
-The fact of being a listed company does not contradict this orientation, as more and more shareholders favor companies whose strategies incorporate sustainable development goals that do not impede but, on the contrary, favor its economic performance.
+The ability to foresee long-term outcomes and to act on these predictions has been a part of the company’s DNA since our beginnings.
+The fact that we are a publicly traded company does not contradict this orientation, as more and more shareholders favor companies whose strategies incorporate sustainable development goals that do not impede but, on the contrary, favor economic performance.

-Our customers, veterinarians, farmers and animal owners are becoming increasingly concerned of their impact on the environment and human health.
+Our customers, veterinarians, farmers and animal owners, are becoming increasingly aware of their impact on the environment and human health.
 We are therefore, naturally led to direct our activities accordingly.

 The growth of our Group in France and internationally leads to additional requirements.
 We are deeply rooted in our home territory, the French Riviera.
-With the increase in our workforce and investments in this basin, our visibility is growing and making us an example in terms of our teams and our community, both socially and environmentally.
+With the increase in our workforce and investments in this region, our visibility is growing and making us an example for our teams and our community, both socially and environmentally.

-At the same time, we have also become a global company that derives nearly 60% of its revenue from outside Europe and whose subsidiaries are located in 33 countries across every continent.
+At the same time, we have also become a global company that derives over 60% of its revenue from outside of Europe, with subsidiaries located in 33 countries across every continent.
 Our company must ensure that this development complies with our common principles, regardless of the territories in which it operates, particularly in the economic, social and environmental spheres.

-In the environmental sphere, the company’s operations guarantee strict quality requirements: for example, by compliance with Good manufacturing and laboratory practices.
+In the environmental sphere, the company’s operations guarantee that strict quality requirements are met: for example, through compliance with current Good manufacturing practices and Good laboratory practices.
 In addition, several years ago we embarked on a continuous improvement strategy designed to consistently cut waste and optimize the use of resources.
-The search for energy efficiency and environmental friendliness are increasingly being systematically integrated into our key decisions (investment, transportation, product design, etc.).
+The search for energy efficiencies and environmental protection are now being systematically integrated into our key decisions (investments, transport, product design, etc.).

-In the financial sphere, our objective is to pursue the consistent and profitable growth experienced almost every year since it was founded.
-This development is based mainly on solid organic growth, driven by innovation and quality of relationships with our customers.
-We regularly supplement this growth with targeted acquisitions carried out while maintaining an acceptable degree of debt.
+In the economic sphere, our objective is to pursue the consistent and profitable growth the Group has experienced nearly every year since its inception.
+This development is based mainly on solid organic growth, driven by innovation and the quality of relationships with our customers.
+We regularly seek to supplement this growth with targeted acquisitions carried out while maintaining an acceptable debt level.

-We are pursuing this strategy within the framework of simple and clear governance guaranteeing shareholders with a high level of transparency.
-Without overdoing the communication, we are carrying out a genuine approach, targeting long-term development that respects our customers, employees, shareholders, partners and our environment.
+We are pursuing this strategy within the framework of simple and clear governance, guaranteeing a high level of transparency for our stakeholders.
+Without overdoing the communication, we are taking an authentic approach that targets long-term development and is considerate of our customers, employees, shareholders, partners and our environment.

 Chief executive officer, Virbac group